sw478/multidimensional-sudoku/README.md

     E   .
 X   X   .   .
 X   X
     F   .
 X   .   .   .   .
 X

-If the above is the input matrix, a solution would be the set of rows (B, D, F):
+If the above is the input matrix, a solution would be the set of rows { B, D, F }:

         1   2   3   4   5   6   7
     B   X   .   .
 X   .   .   .